Kihei-Wailea Municipal Disposal

 Drinking water is transported from the rivers and ground waters of Na Wai Eha, Maui’s Four Great Waters of West Maui, across Central Maui to South Maui, where it enters resident homes to be used for household activities and is then flushed down the toilet or drain.

-Untreated wastewater is conveyed through sewer mains to the Kihei-Wailea Wastewater Reclamation Facility, then the water is treated to "secondary1" standards.
+Untreated sewage is conveyed through sewer mains to the Kihei-Wailea Wastewater Reclamation Facility, then the water is treated to "secondary1" standards.

-The majority of resident secondary wastewater (65%) is UV disinfected 2 and goes to R-1 3reuse irrigation, the minority (35%) remains infected with pathogens and discharges as R-2 4 into injection wells.
+Just under half of recent secondary municipal wastewater effluent in South Maui (48.2%) is UV disinfected 2 and goes to R-1 3 reuse irrigation, the balance (51.8%) contains significant fecal indicator bacteria and discharges as R-3 4 into injection wells.
+Detailed County of Maui plant flow reports.

-Infected injected wastewater flows through groundwater toward the Pacific Ocean, where it emerges often through the reef itself, via openings that present as direct pathways from the wastewater treatment plant to the reef, similar to the flow shown with green dye in the video below.
+Injected non-disinfected effluent releases into groundwater systems that flow into Pacific Ocean nearshore waters centered around Cove Park (Hunt 2007), where it emerges often through the reef itself, via openings that present as direct pathways from the wastewater treatment plant to the reef, similar to the flow shown with green dye in the video below.

 See wastewater exiting the reef at Kahekili Beach Maui